CylonicRaider/Instant/docs/running.md

-- `--maxlen` *num* — *Maximum log chunk length*: As default (and as the browser-based client does), Scribe delivers the entirety of its log database if asked to (and the Web client does that); this option caps the length of a single log reply to the given length to allow incremental loading.
+- `--maxlen` *num* — *Maximum log chunk length*: As default (and as the browser-based client does), Scribe delivers the entirety of its log database if asked to (and the Web client does that); this option caps the length of a single log response to the given length to allow incremental loading.

     If logs are stored in memory, their amount is additionally capped to the